After 1000′s of crunches and seven brutally intense ab workouts per week, you’d think that it would all add up to that one coveted, magic number — 6.

-It’s a sad, sad sight when someone puts in a TON of effort to sculpt a rock-solid, well-defined six pack, yet the results are nowhere to be found.
-It can be unbelievably discouraging.
+It’s sad and discouraging when someone puts in a TON of effort to sculpt a rock-solid, well-defined set of six pack abs, yet the results are nowhere to be found.
+It can be unbelievably deflating.
 What’s an innocent, ab-happy person supposed to do?

 One of the most redeeming things about fitness in general is that there’s typically a direct correlation between time, effort, and results.
-It’s a simple equation — if you do cardio 45 minutes per day, 6 days per week you will lose a lot of weight.
-Given that you do the right exercises, if you follow a comprehensive chest routine and increase the amount you bench over successive workouts your chest will grow.
+It’s a simple equation — if you do cardio 45 minutes per day, 6 days per week, you will lose a lot of weight.
+Given that you do the right exercises, if you follow a comprehensive chest routine and increase the amount that you’re pressing over successive workouts, your chest will grow.
 It’s just the way exercise and training works.

-Getting a phenomenal set of abs requires smart training, a very healthy diet, and minimal equipment…not ab workouts 7 days per week, ridiculous ab machines, or crunch, after crunch, after crunch.
+Getting a phenomenal set of abs requires smart training, a LEAN, clean diet, and minimal equipment…not ab workouts 7 days per week, ridiculous ab machines, or crunch, after crunch, after crunch.

-If you’re used to asking “how can I get a six pack?” you’re in luck – below are the top 5 reasons why your abs AREN’T growing.
+If you’re used to asking “how can I get an amazing set of six pack abs!?” we’ve got answers.
+Below are the top 5 reasons why your abs AREN’T growing.

 The Top 5 Reasons Why Your Abs Aren’t Growing